wotakuro/StringBuilderTemporary/README.md

 Concatenating many strings allocates much teporary memory in Managed Heap.
 It is better to use "System.Text.StringBuffer".

-But it was heavy task,if you have already written many code.
+But it is heavy task to fix it,if you have already written many code.
 So we prepare this to fix that case easily.

 ----